NEWS, EVENTS & BLOG

 Press Office, VersaLogic Corporation, 04/14/20

-PC/104 is stackable, rugged, compact, and familiar.
+The PC/104 form factor is stackable, rugged, compact, and familiar.
 The benefits are many, but we’ve compiled our top five:

 #1 – Rugged & Reliable

-Long before Raspberry Pi and Arduino, PC/104 got its start and quickly became widely adopted as the standard for industrial rugged computers.
+Long before Raspberry Pi and Arduino, PC/104 computers got their start and quickly became widely adopted as the standard for industrial rugged embedded computers.
 Unlike a Raspberry Pi and Arduino, PC/104 was designed to function reliably at temperatures from -40° to +85°C and withstand shock and vibration to MIL-STD-202, making PC/104 the perfect choice for a wide range of industrial and military applications.

-VersaLogic has been designing and manufacturing rugged, reliable PC/104 computers (like the EPM-14 Cougar) from the very beginning, and we utilize that 30 years of experience to deliver quality PC/104 products that have extremely long MTBF (Mean Time Between Failure).
+VersaLogic has been designing and manufacturing rugged, reliable PC/104 computers (like the EPM-14 Cougar, shown right) from the very beginning, and we utilize that 30 years of experience to deliver quality PC/104 products that have extremely long MTBF (Mean Time Between Failure).
 That means, regardless of the conditions, when you need it to work, VersaLogic PC/104 computers deliver!